Palmstroemen/FreeDMS/InstallPackages/LINUX/README.md

 After installation you schould find a new app 'CREATE A PROJECT' in your home directory.
 Doubleclick this to create a first project and follow the instructions.
+You then can safely remove all the downloaded and unpacked files and folders.